 Sharing and presenting content

-Sales content management systems provide salespeople easy access to collateral they can present to prospects during meetings and send as follow up content after meetings.
+Sales content management systems provide salespeople easy access to the collateral they can present to prospects during meetings and send as follow-up content after meetings.
 When a salesperson shares the content, they can see how the prospect interacts with it, helping them to determine when to reach back out.

-With all sales collateral readily accessible, salespeople can look over and edit their presentation and content they plan on sharing with the prospect right within the system.
+With all sales collateral readily accessible, salespeople can look over and edit the presentation and content they plan on sharing with the prospect right within the system.

 Delivery of Sales Collateral

 Most digital content management systems leverage AI and machine learning to dynamically deliver tailored content to salespeople based on their role, location, stage in the sales cycle, and buyer persona they are engaged with.
 This drastically reduces the amount of time spent looking for the right content and helps to ensure the salesperson has the most relevant sales collateral for every selling situation.

 Digital content management systems make it easy for management to share announcements with their teams.
 Whether it is a product update, new company policy, or a training session, all of the appropriate users will be notified and receive access to the announcement.